DataSF/sf-building-explorer/README.md

 ## SF Building Explorer

-This is a quick and dirty demonstration project showcasing the use of building footprints in an application to link various administrative data together.
+This is a quick and dirty demonstration project showcasing the [use of building footprints](https://data.sfgov.org/Housing-and-Buildings/Building-Footprints/72ai-zege) in an application to link various administrative data together.
 It is not built to production standards.
 It's just basic HTML, CSS and javascript with some minimal libraries to support mapping.
 Libraries include:

 1. [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js)
 2. [Turf.js](https://github.com/Turfjs/turf)
 3. [Wellknown](https://github.com/mapbox/wellknown)

+Read more in our [blog post about building footprints](http://clever-goat1.cloudvent.net/blog/new-sf-building-footprints-released-with-3d-characteristics/).

 ### Running locally